Face: Structure

+Facial Function

 Facial appearance is vital for human recognition and communication.
 Facial muscles in humans allow expression of emotions.

 The face is itself a highly sensitive region of the human body and its expression may change when the brain is stimulated by any of the many human senses, such as touch, temperature, smell, taste, hearing, movement, hunger, or visual stimuli.

-Variability
+Facial Variability

 The face is the feature which best distinguishes a person.
 Specialized regions of the human brain, such as the fusiform face area (FFA), enable facial recognition; when these are damaged, it may be impossible to recognize faces even of intimate family members.
 The pattern of specific organs, such as the eyes, or of parts of them, is used in biometric identification to uniquely identify individuals.

-Shape
+Facial Shape

 The muscles of the face are important when engaging in facial expressions.